DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 addDiagramListener(name: DiagramEventName, listener: (e: DiagramEvent) => void): void
 ```

-The `name` parameter is the name of a DiagramEvent to which we want to listen.
+The `name` parameter is the name of a DiagramEvent that we want to listen to.
 And the `listener` parameter is the function that is called after the given DiagramEvent has occurred.
 The list of all DiagramEvents can be found [here](https://gojs.net/latest/api/symbols/DiagramEvent.html).

-To try out listeners, we'll use `selectedPerson` div on a header to display currently selected person.
+To try out listeners, we'll use the `selectedPerson` div on a header to display the currently selected person.

-In the diagram folder create `register-listeners.ts` file
+In the diagram folder, create a `register-listeners.ts` file:

 ```typescript
 //register-listeners.ts